njuneau/lr7-test-project/README.rst

 * portlet-remover-svc/target
 * portlet-remover-web/target

-Deploy the component JARs to Liferay 7's **osgi** folder and voilà!
+Deploy the component JARs to Liferay 7's **deploy** folder and voilà!
 You should see a portlet appear in the **Training** section.